bsgbryan/bsgbryan.github.io/_posts/2018-05-15-ideas-for-jumpy-pcg.md

 Why 3D noise?
 =============

 3D noise is exactly the same as 2D noise - except that it includes the Z axis.
-The extra axis allows us to store vastly more information in our map; specifically, (xy)<sup>z</sup>.
+The extra axis allows us to store vastly more information in our map.

 Another benfit of 3D noise is: it naturally maps to the volumetric nature of terrain.
 3D noise gives us a simple, intuitive way to express rules and constraints in 3D space.